nataliesmyth/super-duper-barnacle/README.md

    when submit is clicked, pet comes out, the game started and the timer begins Age, hunger, sleepiness, and bordome increase at different intervals If age equals ten, you win, your pet lived a long, active, full, and rested life.
-   If hunger, sleepiness, and bordome reach ten,
+   If hunger, sleepiness, and bordome reach ten before age, user lost the game.

-  BUTTONS
-• HTML
-• CSS
-• JAVASCRIPT

-THANK YOU: